rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

-If you are unfamiliar with iptables syntax or how to write custom iptables rules in Linux, or if you do not have a pressing need to create and maintain your own iptables rules, it we recommend that you do not modify the default behavior of RackConnect Automation.
+If you are unfamiliar with iptables syntax or how to write custom iptables rules in Linux, or if you do not have a pressing need to create and maintain your own iptables rules, we recommend that you do not modify the default behavior of RackConnect Automation.
 [RackConnect network policies](/how-to/managing-rackconnect-v20-network-policies)